LeemanGeophysicalLLC/GEARS/travel.md

 rural setting about 10 minutes from Siloam Springs by car.
 No public transportation is available in the area.

-**We recommend arriving Sunday afternoon August 1st and departing Friday evening or Saturday morning.**
+**We recommend arriving Sunday November 5th and departing Friday evening or Saturday morning.**

 ## Travel
 We recommend travel into the Northwest Arkansas National Airport (KXNA).
 Sometimes you'll hear